Skip menu to read main page content

 You & Your Watershed: Learning Through the Chesapeake Bay

-Using the Chesapeake Bay as a case study, participants gain a deeper understanding of how humans have affected the Chesapeake Bay watershed, from the Native Americans to today.
-This program is carried out in partnership with the National Aquarium.
+Using the Chesapeake Bay as a case study, participants gain a deeper understanding of how humans have affected the water around, from the Native Americans to today.
 60 minute program. $75 per program for in-state public schools and $125 for out-of-state and private Maryland schools.

 Votes for Women